dialogic-godot/documentation/documentation/getting-started.md

 You can now access the dialogic interface by clicking the new tab at the very top (next to 2D, 3D, Script and AssetLib).
 ![godot_main_tabs](/media/godot_main_tabs.png)

 You will be greeted by the dialogic home screen.
-At the top you can see the different editor dialogic has, at the left to a sidebar that will contain recently used characters and timelines.
+At the top you can see the different editors dialogic has, at the left a sidebar that will contain recently used characters and timelines.

 <img src="/media/editor_overview.png" width="600"/>